-Through service-learning, students are provided with opportunities to build their skills gradually during the beginning of their educational experience, allowing them to gain a wider range of practical skills, build their resume, and be more prepared for the rigors of their junior and senior year field placements.
+Through service-learning, students are provided with opportunities to build their skills gradually during the beginning of their educational experience, allowing them to gain a wider range of practical skills, build their resume, and be more prepared for the rigors of their junior and senior year practicum placements.
 In addition, because a hallmark of service-learning is self-reflection, students are required to think critically about their experiences, completing writing assignments and participating in classroom discussions that allow them to progressively assess their emerging skills and competencies, as well as areas needing work and refinement.

 Service-learning hours may be paid or unpaid, but must involve work with or on behalf of people and be documented by the person supervising the service-learning activity.
-Throughout the semester, students provide documentation of their hours.
-Occasionally, service-learning requirements may be waived for students who are currently employed in or have had significant experience in the social service field.
+Throughout the term, students provide documentation of their hours.
+Occasionally, service-learning requirements may be waived for students who are currently employed in or have had significant experience in the social service practicum.

-Junior Year BSW Field Experience
+Junior Year BSW Virtual Practicum Experience

-As the second phase of the BSW Program's Field Placement component, junior year students complete a 100-hour field placement within a social work setting and supervised by a social service professional, during the Spring semester.
-This intermediate field placement experience is meant to advance the knowledge, values and skills students have gained through their service learning, provide continued orientation to field work within a community setting, and offer an additional opportunity for students to identify areas of interest and professional strengths and needs.
-Arranged and overseen by the Director of BSW Field Education, this field placement is completed concurrently with the Junior Field Seminar course, where field learning is integrated into the course material through class discussion, reflective journaling, and other assignments.
-Juniors will be expected to attend two workshops in their Fall Semester to prepare for the Junior Field Experience.
-These workshops will cover the placement process and preparing for field.
+As the second phase of the BSW Program's Practicum Placement component, students complete a virtual practicum placement course (SW 345X).
+This virtual lab is meant to advance the knowledge, values and skills students have gained through their service-learning, provide continued orientation to practicum work, and offer an additional opportunity for students to identify areas of interest and professional strengths and needs.

-This field placement also provides a way for BSW Program faculty to evaluate student readiness for the rigors and demands of the field placement that occurs in the senior year.
-At the end of the junior field placement, each student's progress in the BSW Program and in the field is formally reviewed and a determination is made regarding the student's readiness to move on to the senior year field placement.
-This review process involves the evaluation of student field performance by their agency field supervisors, a student self-evaluation, and a field experience essay written by the student.
-These sources of information are reviewed and discussed during individual field evaluation conferences conducted by the BSW program faculty with each student where final determinations about senior student field placement are made.
+This junior virtual practicum placement course also provides a way for BSW Program faculty to evaluate student readiness for the rigors and demands of the practicum placement that occurs in the senior year.
+At the end of the junior practicum placement, each student's progress in the BSW Program is formally reviewed and a determination is made regarding the student's readiness to move on to the senior year practicum placement.
+This review process involves the evaluation of the student's Junior Virtual Practicum Placementcourse instructor, a student self-evaluation and a Junior Practicum Placementcourse experience essay written by the student.
+These sources of information are reviewed and discussed during individual practicum evaluation conferences conducted by the BSW program faculty with each student where final determinations about senior student practicum placement are made.

-Senior Year BSW Field Placement
+Senior Year BSW Practicum Placement

-The Simmons BSW Program's Field Education component culminates with the 425-hour, yearlong, Senior Year social work field placement, supervised by a bachelor's or master's level social worker.
-This intensive field experience is intended to broaden, deepen, and allow students to practice the social work concepts and skills learned in the classroom and observed during their service-learning experiences and Junior Year field placement.
-During the Senior Year placement, it is expected that students will ultimately demonstrate mastery of the Program's Core Competencies and related behaviors within the field context.
+The Simmons BSW Program's Practicum Education component culminates with the 425-hour, two-term, senior year social work practicum placement, supervised by a bachelor's or master's level social worker.
+This intensive practicum experience is intended to broaden, deepen, and allow students to practice the social work concepts and skills learned in the classroom and observed during their service-learning experiences and Junior Virtual Practicum Experience Seminar.
+During the senior year placement, it is expected that students will ultimately demonstrate mastery of the Program's Core Competencies and related behaviors within the practicum context.